tkchafin/scripts/README.md

 slidingWindowGC.pl	: Calculates GC content along a sliding window down a sequence snps2phy.sh		: Shell script to convert pyRAD .snp output to PHYLIP format splitFASTA.pl		: Breaks a FASTA file into a user-defined number of chunks.
-For helping parse a large genome splitStackedFasta.pl	: Splits FASTA of specifically-formatted collapsed read clusters stacks2fasta.pl		: Fromats output of STACKS to a new FASTA for variable loci, but querying cstacks catalog structure2newhy.pl	: Converts STRUCTURE file to input for NewHybrids
+For helping parse a large genome splitFastaPops.py	: Pulls subsets from FASTA file to new FASTA file, given tab-delimited table of population IDs splitStackedFasta.pl	: Splits FASTA of specifically-formatted collapsed read clusters stacks2fasta.pl		: Fromats output of STACKS to a new FASTA for variable loci, but querying cstacks catalog structure2newhy.pl	: Converts STRUCTURE file to input for NewHybrids